xsources/python-percolation/README.md

-The "perco.ipynb" is a Jupyter python percolation application showing a percolation process in square lattice site.
+The "perco.ipynb" file is a Jupyter python percolation application showing a percolation process in square lattice site.
 Its conversion to the HTML format can be seen in this web page:

 https://xsources.github.io/sitepercol.html